selimrbd/py-obsidianmd/Readme.md

 For more details, see the [contribution guidelines](CONTRIBUTING.md).

 ## Support

+If you found this library useful and wish to support it's development, you can do so using the links below (paypal or Ko-fi).
+Thanks a bunch !

 <a href="https://www.paypal.com/donate/?hosted_button_id=R5NYTS46CQMSS"><img src="./docs/imgs/donate-paypal.png" width="150" height="100" /></a>
 <br>
 <a href="https://ko-fi.com/selimrbd"><img src="./docs/imgs/support-kofi.png" width="200" height="50" /></a>